DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/05-Exploration.md

 Common sense makes human's initiative possible.

-!!! info "A Theory of Common Sense"
+> [!info] A Theory of Common Sense
+>
-	- We always assume that others are rational.
+> - We always assume that others are rational.
-	- We speculate beliefs, goals, reasons of others' actions.
+> - We speculate beliefs, goals, reasons of others' actions.
-	- We use practical reasoning to assess what others' will do next.
+> - We use practical reasoning to assess what others' will do next.

 Planners can also use such formalised reasoning system as well.